-A grand 18th-century country house with six hectares of grounds, nestled
+A grand 18th-century country house with six hectares of grounds and a spring, nestled

 in the River Garonne valley near the town of Agen in south-west France